grn-it/symfony-application-using-doctrine-extensions/README.md

 <b>Tree</b> - creates a tree structure (an entity has an ancestor and children)
 <b>IpTraceable</b> - user ip-address in `createdFromIp`, `updatedFromIp`
 <b>SoftDeleteable</b> - when deleting the entity is not deleted, but the deletion time is stored in `deletedAt`
-<b>Sortable</b> - manual sorting of entities by setting element position
+<b>Sortable</b> - manual sorting of entities by setting entity position
 <b>Uploadable</b> - uploading and storing files